reedxiao/langdag/README.md

 - **Framework Lock-in:** Inflexible frameworks can limit the ability to adapt and extend workflows.

 LangDAG is designed to address these challenges, offering a structured and scalable solution for building and managing sophisticated LLM agent workflows.

+### A Hybrid Approach: DAGs for Orchestration, Tool-Calling for Execution

+While LangDAG provides a powerful way to structure complex workflows, some tasks require more flexibility than a predefined graph can offer.
+For example, an agent might need to perform an unknown number of steps to fulfill a request, like reading a file, modifying its content, and then renaming it.

+To address this, LangDAG promotes a powerful **hybrid design philosophy**:

+1.  **High-Level Orchestration with a DAG**: Use the `LangDAG` to define the major, predictable stages of your agent's workflow.
+This provides a clear, observable structure.
+A typical pattern might be:
+    `analyze_intent` >> `execute_task` >> `compose_response`

+2.  **Flexible Execution with a Tool-Calling Node**: Encapsulate the complex, dynamic parts of the workflow within a single, powerful node.
+This "executor" node contains its own LLM-driven loop that can intelligently call a set of predefined tools (e.g., file I/O, web search) as many times as needed to complete the task.

+This approach combines the best of both worlds:
+-   **Structure & Observability**: The DAG gives you a clear overview of the agent's high-level process.
+-   **Flexibility & Autonomy**: The tool-calling node gives the agent the freedom to reason and act dynamically to solve complex problems.

+This is analogous to project management: the DAG represents the project milestones, while the tool-calling node is like an autonomous team member who has the skills (tools) and intelligence to figure out the detailed steps required to hit those milestones.

 ## 📑 Contents